positiveway/mouse-keyboard-input/README.md

 Easy to use `uinput` wrapper for Rust.

-Allows you to send keyboard and mouse events by creating virtual device in Linux.
+Allows you to send keyboard and mouse events by creating a virtual device in Linux.

-`uinput` is basic Linux library, so this works on any distro and on `X11` or `Wayland`.
+`uinput` is a basic Linux library, so this works on any distro and on `X11` or `Wayland`.

-High resolution events are sent for mouse wheel allowing smoother scrolling and better precision.
+High-resolution events are sent for the mouse wheel, allowing smoother scrolling and better precision.

 Lib is safe by design, resources are released automatically when `VirtualDevice`'s destructor is called.
 Dependencies are up-to-date in contrast to other `uinput` libs for Rust.

 ## Installation
-To use it without `sudo` add current user to input group (replace `user` with your username):
+To use it without `sudo` add the current user to input group (replace `user` with your username):
 ```
 sudo usermod -a -G input user
 sudo reboot